ava-labs/avalanchejs/README.md

 The APIs currently supported by default are:

 * Admin API
 * AVM API (X-Chain)
 * Health API
 * Info API
 * Keystore API
 * Metrics API
 * PlatformVM API

 We built AvalancheJS with ease of use in mind.
 With this library, any Javascript developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
 We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).

   Using AvalancheJS, developers can:

 * Locally manage private keys
 * Retrieve balances on addresses
 * Get UTXOs for addresses
 * Build and sign transactions
-  * Issue signed transactions to the X-Chain
+* Issue signed transactions to the X-Chain, P-Chain, and C-Chain
+* Cross-chain swaps between the X-Chain<->P-Chain and between the X-Chain<->C-Chain
+* Add Validators and Delegators to the Primary Subnetwork by staking AVAX
 * Create a Subnetwork
 * Administer a local node
 * Retrieve Avalanche network information from a node

 ### Requirements